LCarnovale/Untitled_Travel_Project/README.md

+## Note:
+This project was created for a course we did at UNSW in 2019.
+The Azure cloud subscription is no longer running so live websites and databases are also no longer running.

 # Hosted Azure website
 **This website is also available online at [http://untitled-travel.azurewebsites.net/](http://untitled-travel.azurewebsites.net/)**.
 This is automatically hosting the server for the master branch of this respository, updating every few minutes, and you **do not need to clone this repository or run any code** to access it.